infor-design/enterprise-ng/docs/QUICKSTART.md

 "./node_modules/ids-enterprise/dist/js/cultures/en-US.js"
 ```

-otherwise the will not be loaded automatically.
+otherwise the locales will not be loaded.

 ### Step 4 : Configure TypeScript